Consistency of multidimensional combinatorial substitutions: Definitions

 \subsection{Image by a substitution}

-Let $\sigma$ be a consistent non-overlapping substitution.
+Let $\sigma$ be a non-overlapping substitution.
 Let $P$ be a $\mcCs$-covered pattern and $c_0$ be a cell of $P$.
-The \emph{image of $P$ by $\sigma$ computed from $c_0$} is defined by the pattern
+An \emph{image of $P$ by $\sigma$ computed from $c_0$} is a pattern

 where for each $c \in P$, $\gamma_c$ is a $\mcCs$-path from $c_0$ to $c$.
-This union of patterns is a pattern because cells have distinct positions ($\sigma$ is non-overlapping), and it is uniquely defined because of the independence of the choice of the paths $\gamma_c$ (consistency of $\sigma$).
-The choice of the starting cell $c_0$ is not important; it only affects the image pattern by a translation.
-The image of $P$ by $\sigma$ computed from $c_0$ is denoted by $\sigma(P,c_0)$ but because $c_0$ only affects by a translation, we will use the simpler notation $\sigma(P)$ when the translation is irrelevant.
+This union of patterns is indeed a pattern because the cells have distinct positions ($\sigma$ is non-overlapping).

+If $\sigma$ is consistent, this pattern is uniquely defined because it does not depend on the choice of the paths $\gamma_c$, by consistency of $\sigma$.
+In this case, the image of $P$ by $\sigma$ computed from $c_0$ is denoted by $\sigma(P,c_0)$, but because $c_0$ only affects by a translation we will use the simpler notation $\sigma(P)$ when the translation is irrelevant.

-From a more algorithmic viewpoint, this definition corresponds to constructing a connected tree whose vertices are the cells of the pattern, and allowing an edge between two cells only if they both belong to a same pattern of $\mcCs$.
-The image of the pattern is then computed by choosing a ``root cell'' and by gluing the images of the cells together by starting from the root cell and following the edges in the tree.
-Such a tree exists if and only if the pattern is $\mcCs$-covered.
-Also, many such trees can exist, and the image of the pattern depends on the chosen tree.
-Consistent substitution correspond to the case in which for every pattern, the images computed using different trees only differ by a translation.
+To explicitly compute the image of an $\mcCs$-covered pattern $P$, we start by constructing a tree whose vertices are the cells of $P$, where two cells are connected if they both belong to a same pattern of $\mcCs$.
+(Such a connected tree exists because $P$ is $\mcCs$-covered.)
+We then choose a ``root cell'' ($c_0$ in the definition above), and we construct the image of $P$ incrementally, starting from $c_0$ and following the edges in the tree.
+This is shown in Example~\ref{exam:JP} below.

 \begin{exam} Let $\sigma$ be the two-dimensional substitution defined on the alphabet $\{1,2,3\}$ with the base rule